Life skills prom invites all students with disabilities across Schuylkill County

 This is the first life skills prom since the pandemic; making it even more special and a crucial part of the teachers' lesson plans.

-Faculty members from Schuylkill Area High School have been planning this event since the beginning of the school year and credit the students for making it all happen.
+Faculty members from Schuylkill Haven High School have been planning this event since the beginning of the school year and credit the students for making it all happen.

 Julian added, “They were looking forward to the Hawaiian theme because they got to pick it.
 They did the invitations, they picked out a lot of the invitations.”